Mortgage Refinancing Options

-Understanding your loan options
+Understanding your mortgage loan options

 There are benefits to every refinance loan option.
 We'll help you understand which loan is right for you.

-Two basic type of loans
+Two basic types of mortgage loans

 Most loans fall into one of two categories: fixed-rate and adjustable-rate.